 5. Industry news, events, and launches

 I wouldn't recommend this as your first option when trying to fill your blog with content.
-It's more important for you to focus on evergreen topics that your buyers will continuously be searching for.
-But, at the same time, it's also important to keep your blog full of topics that are relevant to your business and have high-quality backlinks.
+It's more important for you to focus on evergreen topics that your buyers will continuously search for.
+But, at the same time, it's also important to keep your blog full of topics relevant to your business and have high-quality backlinks.
 Reporting on industry news, events you’ve attended, and product launches help you to do this in a way that's easy and fast.

-All you need to do is make sure you're subscribed to a few neutral news sources for your industry. you want these news sources to be neutral so that you can add your own flavor to your post.
-Next, write a post that references the news piece, explain what the implications of it are, and then give your perspective on it.
+All you need to do is make sure you're subscribed to a few neutral news sources for your industry.
+You want these news sources to be neutral so that you can add your own flavor to your post.
+Next, write a post that references the news piece, explains its implications, and gives your perspective on it.
 Doing this shows that your company is active in your industry, aware of recent news, and understands the implications for itself and its customers.
 Do the same thing for industry events and launches, and your blog will always be full of interesting and helpful content.

 Need something more progressive?

-These five tactics are great for keeping your blog full of information that's relevant and useful to your buyers.
+These five tactics are great for keeping your blog full of relevant and useful information to your buyers.
 But, you need to take things to the next level if you want your blog to be an effective marketing tool that brings in sales.
-To do this you need a sales funnel, SMART goals, and a carefully planned out content calendar that will boost your site's SEO ranking for important keywords.
+To do this, you need a sales funnel, SMART goals, and a carefully planned out content calendar that will boost your site's SEO ranking for important keywords.

-If you need help creating any of these, then consider signing up for one of our inbound marketing workshops.
-In our workshops, we’ll help you understand who your buyers are, what your blog’s voice is, what the best sales funnel is, and provide you with a year's worth of blog topics to write about.
-From there your inbound marketing can go on autopilot and continuously bring you high-quality leads.
+If you need help creating any of these, consider signing up for one of our inbound marketing workshops.
+In our workshops, we’ll help you understand who your buyers are, your blog’s voice, what the best sales funnel is, and provide you with a year's worth of blog topics to write about.
+From there, your inbound marketing can go on autopilot and continuously bring you high-quality leads.
 If this sounds like it would save you a lot of time and headaches, then contact us today to learn more.